 Bird Poop Damage Tips

 The only way to repair the damage caused by bird droppings is to polish the paint.
 You must use the polish to blend the surrounding paint, bringing it down to the same level as the damaged area.
 This may sound drastic, but it works very well.
-To do the job properly, you will be a dual-action car polisher, like the Porter Cable 7424XP.
+To do the job properly, you will be a dual-action car polisher, like a Porter Cable 7424XP.

 The only concern when making these surface repairs is that you’re making the paint thinner.
 You need to be very careful not to polish all the way through to the clear coat (or color coat if you have a traditional two-stage paint).

 If the paint damage is larger than a 1″ diameter, you might want to consider using 3000 grit wet and dry sand paper to pre-level the damaged area.
 Follow with a fine-cut compound, like Meguiar’s Ultimate Compound, to re-glaze the finish.
 If the damage area is not too large, Meguiar’s Ultimate Compound alone can handle the problem.

 In most cases you won’t be able to make the repair by hand.
 If you don’t have a car polisher, but you have a drill, you can use a Spot Pad Kit to help make the repair.